 384 (1) possible execution candidates, only 6 of them are consistent.
 No candidate has a data race.
 How does that work?

 But I'm only interested in the consistent executions.
-I use the interface (2) to analyse the six annotated graphs.
+I use interface (2) to analyse the six annotated graphs.
 The other (378) are not consistent.
-That means for example, they do not respect the modification order.
+That means, for example, they do not respect the modification order.
 So I totally ignore them.

 We know already, that all values for x and y are possible, except for y= 11 and x= 0.
 That's because of the default memory model.

-Now the questions is.
-Which interleavings of the threads produces which values for x and y?
-I already introduces the symbols in the annotated graph (CppMem - An overview), therefore I will concentrate my analysis on the results for x and y.
+Now the questions are.
+Which interleavings of the threads produce which values for x and y?
+I already introduce the symbols in the annotated graph (CppMem - An overview), therefore I will concentrate my analysis on the results for x and y.